 Much of the suffering in the world would be eliminated if people followed biblical instructions.
 That would include the suffering caused by greed/profiteering, domestic violence, unwanted pre-marital pregnancy, incest, murder, other crime and excessive alcohol use, as well as the suffering caused by sexually transmitted diseases and many of the other diseases that have plagued humanity.

-In the Middle Ages, the Jews, inspired by the Bible's commands on sanitation, were blamed for a plague in Europe because they burned all the rubbish in the streets when the plague came, thus denying the rats that carried the fleas that harboured the bacteria that caused the plague their breeding ground.
+I heard that in the Middle Ages, the Jews, inspired by the Bible's commands on sanitation, were blamed for a plague in Europe because they burned all the rubbish in the streets when the plague came, thus denying the rats that carried the fleas that harboured the bacteria that caused the plague a significant breeding ground, or just plain killing them.
 So they didn't suffer from the plague much.
-It's unfortunate that residents in other areas didn't do the same.
+It's unfortunate that residents in other areas didn't do the same at the beginning.

 The Bible also instructs that people with certain diseases be quarantined for a while.
-I heard that when authorities in Europe in the Middle Ages, desperate for a way of tackling the Black Death, decided to try using the commands as an example of what to do about other disease and started isolating plague victims, that began to reduce the incidence of it.
+I heard that when authorities in a few parts of Europe in the Middle Ages, desperate for a way of tackling the Black Death, decided to try using the commands as an example of what to do about other disease and started isolating plague victims outside cities, that began to reduce the incidence of it.
+Apparently, Milan avoided a major outbreak of it, possibly by having strict isolation policies.

 Overcrowding, partly caused by the profiteering schemes of unscrupulous employers and landlords who built very cramped houses close together, meant that disease spread fast in poor areas in the 19th century in some industrialised towns/cities.
 Malnutrition was often caused by poor diet which could be a consequence of the low wages paid by businessmen who reaped huge profits.
 Safety standards at work were frequently extremely poor, and the government had to introduce regulations to rectify bad practices because compassion for the well-being of workers wasn't a high priority among many employers.
 The Bible insists that people should care about the needs of the poor and employees and treat them fairly.